-The Boy Scouts recognize several achievements beyond merit badges – The Mile Swim and the Polar Bear awards.
+The Boy Scouts recognize several achievements beyond merit badges – The Mile Swim, Polar Bear, and Snorkeling awards.
 Both awards can be earned by scouts and adult leaders.

 The Mile Swim award is awarded to scouts and adult leaders who have completed a mile swim under the supervision of an accredited scout counselor.
 The Mile Swim is usually swum on Friday afternoon at summer camp in Crystal Lake.
 It can be swum in a public pool under the supervision of a swimming merit badge counselor.
 The following Troop 35 members have earned the Mile Swim Award.

 - Noah B., Ethan P., Michael W.

 - Mark H., Julie L (adult leader), Carl P. (adult leader)

 - Mark H., Carl P. (adult Leader), Steven S., Clay W. (adult Leader), William W.

 - Jesse E., Mark H., Adam L., Jonah S., Clay W. (adult Leader), William W.